SECTION 1. Chapter 112 of the General Laws is hereby amended by adding the following 20 sections:-

 (d) As part of the initial screening and ongoing screening, a midwife may order and interpret clinical tests for the client as required by the committee.
 The midwife shall include these results in the client’s record.

-(e) If the client is delivering at home, the midwife shall ensure that the home is safe and hygienic and meets standards set forth by the committee.
+(f) If the client is delivering at home, the midwife shall ensure that the home is safe and hygienic and meets standards set forth by the committee.

-(f) A midwife shall not perform any operative or surgical procedures except for episiotomy or suture repair of episiotomy or first or second degree perineal lacerations.
+(g) A midwife shall not perform any operative or surgical procedures except for episiotomy or suture repair of episiotomy or first or second degree perineal lacerations.

 Section 275.
-A midwife qualified by examination under the provisions of section 268 may obtain and administer prophylactic ophthalmic medication, anti-hemorrhagic medications, vitamin K, Rho immune globulin, intravenous fluids, oxygen for maternal or fetal distress and infant resuscitation, and local anesthetic and may administer such other drugs or medications as prescribed by a physician or certified nurse-midwife.
+A midwife qualified by examination under the provisions of section 268 may obtain and administer prophylactic ophthalmic medication, anti-hemorrhagic medications, vitamin K, Rho immune globulin, intravenous fluids, oxygen for fetal distress and infant resuscitation, and local anesthetic and may administer such other drugs or medications as prescribed by a physician or certified nurse-midwife.
 A pharmacist who dispenses such drugs to a licensed midwife shall not be liable for any adverse reactions caused by any method of use by the midwife.

 Section 276.
 When a birth occurs with a licensed midwife in attendance, the midwife shall prepare and file a birth certificate as required by chapter 46.
 Failure of a midwife to prepare and file the birth certificate constitutes grounds for the suspension or revocation of a license granted under this chapter.